 “A leap forward to open, trustless and permissionless networks.”

-(Here ‘Open’ means both open source and fully transparent; ‘Trustless’ means the network itself governs transactions instead of a supposedly trusted third party; ‘Permissionless’ means anyone can participate).
+(Here ‘Open’ means both open source and fully transparent; ‘Trustless’ means the software governs transactions instead of a supposedly trusted third party; ‘Permissionless’ means anyone can participate).

 I won’t stop to try to explain the concepts used in these definitions because A) You probably don’t care yet. and B) I couldn’t explain them if I wanted to (your Googling is as good as mine).